zedsdeee/CarHacking/docs/README.md

 Book: https://archive.org/details/the-car-hackers-handbook

-Since I dont own a car, I will setup a virtual CAN interface lab on my linux machine with my arduino, raspberry pi, and CAN shield/MCP2515 CAN module.
+Since I dont own a car, I will setup a virtual CAN interface in linux machine with my Arduino, raspberry pi, and CAN shield/MCP2515 CAN module.

-I guess the prerequisite knowledge I should have before diving into car hacking is something like programming skills, linux, network bacis, embedded systems, and most importantly automotive concepts.
+I guess the prerequisite knowledge I should have before diving into car hacking is something like programming skills, linux basic, network basic, embedded systems, and most importantly automotive concepts.

 JATG/UART?
 Maybe, unless doing firmware reverse engineering of actual ECUs but we'll see.

 # Funcations

-### ECUs
+## ECUs

-A cmodern vehicle is not just a cool running thing, but also it is a network of computers on wheels.
+A modern vehicle is not just a cool running thing, but also it is a network of computers on wheels.

 Each computer is called an **ECU (Electronic Control Unit)**.